Cysharp/UnitGenerator/README.md

 Install-Package UnitGenerator
 ```

+Execute in Unity Game Engine is also supported, please see the [Unity](#use-for-unity) section for details.

 ## Introduction

 For example, Identifier, UserId is comparable only to UserId, and cannot be assigned to any other type.
 Also, arithmetic operations are not allowed.